 While treatment options for spinal muscular atrophy (SMA) continue to expand, they also require early intervention for their promising benefits to be fully realized.
 With each advance, patients, parents, caregivers, and families encounter a picture of SMA that was previously unknown, requiring support and education on new treatments and their impacts on SMA.
 When parents and caregivers receive that support and information, it is well established that patients achieve better long-term outcomes.

-You are invited to join a panel of experts in SMA, including a neurologist, an Ob/Gyn, and patient and advocacy representatives, for an in-depth discussion of the disease, available treatments (including new disease-modifying therapies), and strategies to ensure therapies are implemented in a timely and effective manner.
-Panelists will address common questions about prenatal testing, survival, motor function, mobility, nutrition, and optimizing outcomes with treatment.
+This new educational program is led by a panel of experts in SMA, including a neurologist, and an Ob/Gyn, who are joined by patient and advocacy representatives.
+They discuss available treatments (including new disease-modifying therapies), and strategies to ensure therapies are implemented in a timely and effective manner.
+Panelists also address common questions about prenatal testing, survival, motor function, mobility, nutrition, and optimizing outcomes with treatment.